WORK-BASED LEARNING OPPORTUNITIES

 To provide purposeful learning opportunities for Pequea Valley Learners, through creating learning environments that inspire each learner to excel to their highest potential.
-We believe each learner counts at PVHS and our school district hopes to provide customized learning opportunities which shape each learner's life path while also providing benefit to the community.
+We believe "Each Learner Counts" at Pequea Valley and our school district hopes to provide customized work-based learning opportunities which shape each learner's life and career path while also providing benefit to the community.
 We seek to create “win-win” work-based learning situations benefiting the learner, the company, and the community.

 1. To gain experience-This will allow you gain insight into your first choice.
 You will gain knowledge and understanding of what it means to be in the working field/professional settings.